The Path to Legal Surrogacy in Minnesota

 The laws around surrogacy are fairly fuzzy in Minnesota.
 For example, some couples have been required to adopt their child after birth since they were not recognized as parents in the eyes of the law.

 The Minnesota Gestational Carrier Act is proposed legislation that would clarify the incongruous case law, regulations, and rulings in the state.
-It would solidify parentage of the intended parents and install unified standards for both the surrogate mothers and the expectations of intended parents.
+It would solidify the parentage of the intended parents and install unified standards for both the surrogate mothers and the expectations of the intended parents.

-With that in mind, it would be beneficial to all parties getting involved in surrogacy to fulfill the generally recognized standards for entering into a surrogacy arrangement.
-The standards are:
+It is not illegal to enter into a surrogacy agreement, but until surrogacy laws are enacted in Minnesota, the practice is largely regulated by the policies of individual agencies.
+With that in mind, it would benefit all parties involved in surrogacy to fulfill the generally recognized standards for entering into a surrogacy arrangement.
+These standards include:

 • All parties (the intended parents, the surrogate, and the surrogate’s partner/spouse) be evaluated by a surrogacy expert counselor to explore all of the complications with mental health that can come from this arrangement.